MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-power-bi-dataset.md

 ms.author: mideboer
 ---

-# Load Data into Excel Online and Build a Dataflows Monitoring Report with Power BI
+# Load Data into a Power BI Streaming Dataset and Build a Dataflows Monitoring Report with Power BI

 ## Introduction